 - any Christian who wants to understand how to live in unity and love with those who hold different theological understandings from their own (in other words, people who disagree with them), particularly in light of the topic of sexual and gender diversity.

 There is no fee to apply.
-Upon selection, participants will be asked to pay a $300 fee (this includes all meals and lodging during the dialogue).
+Upon selection, participants will be asked to pay a minimum subsidized fee of $400 : this includes all 6 meals and private room lodging during the dialogue.
+(The actual cost of the dialogue is approximately $950 per person.
+If you, your church, or organization is able to pay the actual cost of participation, we encourage you to do so, so that we can continue offering the program to as many people as possible.
+Thank you!)
 Participants are responsible for their own transportation to the event.
 (A limited number of partial scholarships are available; please indicate your need for a scholarship when you submit your application.)

-If you are interested in participating in this dialogue, you are a lover of Jesus, and you can embrace the goals stated above, please fill out the application form (see link below) and return it to Kristyn Komarnicki (via email by clicking on name at left, or by mail (Att’n: K. Komarnicki, ESA/Sider Center, ELC Eastern University, 1300 Eagle Road, St. Davids, PA 19087).
-Application deadline for the July 2017 dialogue is April 9, 2017.
+If you are interested in participating in this dialogue, you are a lover of Jesus, and you can embrace the goals stated above, please fill out the application form (download here in either Word document or PDF).
+(The information in your application will be kept completely confidential.)
+Once you have completed the application, save it before sending it to Kristyn Komarnicki (via email by clicking on name at left), or by postal service (Att’n: K. Komarnicki, Oriented to Love, ESA/Sider Center, 1300 Eagle Road, St. Davids, PA 19087).
+Application deadline for the September 2019 dialogue is June 26, 2019.

 Twelve participants will be selected from among the applications we receive, and all applicants will be notified of their status no later than July 15, 2019, so that selected applicants can make their travel plans.

 July 25-27, 2019: Chicago, IL (group now closed)

 September 26-28, 2019: Orlando, FL (deadline July 8, 2019)